MajdREK/Analysis-of-Communication-Networks-Using-Simulators-OMNET-and-NS3/NS3/Create_Run_Extract _Results.md

 $ ./waf -v --run "scratch/tcpClientServer.cc --help"
 ```

-There following video  show how to run the code an extarct the results in NS3 : https://www.youtube.com/watch?v=bYftoLBCXA4
+The following video  show how to run the code an extarct the results in NS3 : https://www.youtube.com/watch?v=bYftoLBCXA4